zju-pi/diff-sampler/diff-analyzer-main/README.md

 ## Getting Started
 - ``main.ipynb`` is designed for quick experiments where we only sample several batches for evaluation.
 - ``main_mp.ipynb`` is designed for large scale ones where we collect statistics of 50,000 images for more accurate evaluation.
 It supports **parallel computing** with multiple GPUs using 🤗 Accelerate.
 The obtained statistics will be saved at ``./outputs``.
+- ``main_extend.ipynb`` includes extended experimental results including sampling with approximated scores, trajectory calibration and calculation of curvature and torsion.

 ## Useful Sources
 We provide the required sources (if needed) like processed cifar10 dataset as well as FID statistics [here](https://drive.google.com/drive/folders/1f8qf5qtUewCdDrkExK_Tk5-qC-fNPKpL?).